 Join in on a guided tour or download The National Museum of Australia app to explore the museum in your own leisure.
-For the little ones, the Kspace AR Trail features augmented reality technology and encourages kids to search the museum to find characters from the Kspace games.
+Check out the "Beyond the Milky Way" tour, a virtual reality tour of the future Australian world's largest radio telescope, the Square Kilometre Array (SKA).

 Located at Lawson Crescent, Acton Peninsula, Acton

 Located just a 4-minute tram ride away is the Canberra Centre, the city’s largest shopping centre boasting an outstanding portfolio of fashion labels, award-winning restaurants and an amazing array of things to do.